Keepers Of Our Republic

 a Declaration for Interdependence

-Politics these days seem to intentionally divide and manipulate us, but by restoring the civic health of the Republic we can re-empower ourselves.
-Citizens fed up with all the crippling political infighting need to join others who realize that getting along with each other is the most essential piece of our American Experiment.
+Politics these days seem to intentionally divide and manipulate us.
+Citizens who are fed up with all the crippling political infighting need to join others who realize that getting along with each other is the most essential piece of our American Experiment.
+We can re-empower ourselves by working together to restore the civic health of the Republic.

 - our independence as a Republic depends upon our interdependence as citizens;